-Section 2 - Pathway to Site Review
+Section 3 - Pathway to Site Review

-2.1 Final Check of Your Self-Study Report
+3.1 Final Check of Your Self-Study Report

-Please ensure you have completed all numbered requirements of the What You Need and Engaging the Evidence sections as outlined in this Self-Study Guide.
-By reading section 2.5 of this guide, you will learn what the Accreditation Coordinator and assigned reviewers will be looking for in the submission review.
+Please ensure you have completed all numbered requirements of the "What You Need" and "Engaging the Evidence" sections as outlined in this Self-Study Guide.
+By reading section 3.5 of this guide, you will learn what the Accreditation Coordinator and assigned reviewers will be looking for in the submission review.

-As programs have been encouraged to use the What You Need and Engaging the Evidence listings as checklists, all required information should be included in your Self-Study Report.
+As programs have been encouraged to use the "What You Need" and "Engaging the Evidence" listings as checklists, all required information should be included in your Self-Study Report.
 No significant new information should be provided during the site review; it should be included in your Self-Study Report and its associated documentation.

-2.2 Naming Your Files
+3.2 Naming Your Files

-When creating and naming the files that comprise your Self-Study Report including associated documents (i.e., appendices), it is important to name your files in a way that will be compatible for uploading them to the CYCEAB file sharing platform and that will provide easy read access to reviewers and others requiring access to these files.
-This includes the folder and file name reflecting the contents of the folder or file, e.g., course outlines.
+When creating and naming the files that comprise your Self-Study Report including associated documents (i.e., appendices), it is important to name your folders and files in a way that will be compatible for uploading them to the CYCEAB file sharing platform and that will provide easy read access to reviewers and others requiring access to these files.
+It is important that names reflect the contents of the folder or file, e.g., course outlines.